Pink Dot HK

-Pink Dot HK is an annual pride event held in Hong Kong since 2011.
+Pink Dot HK is an annual pride event held in Hong Kong since 2014, inspired by Pink Dot SG.

 History

-2011

-On 24 June 2011, Hong Kong's Pink Alliance organised a gathering at Psychic Jack Lounge in Central Hong Kong.

 2014

-Inspired by Pink Dot Singapore, Pink Dot HK 2014 was held on 15 June in Tamar Park.
+Inspired by Pink Dot Singapore, Pink Dot HK 2014 was held on 15 June 2014 in Tamar Park.
 Pink Dot HK was co-organized by the LGBT groups BigLove Alliance and Pink Alliance and ran under the theme "We Are Family: The Freedom to Love".
 The event included an outdoor picnic and funfair, as well as a closing concert featuring performers Denise Ho and Anthony Wong.
 The event was widely covered by local media, including the Oriental Daily News.
 Turnout was estimated at 12,000.

 Before the event, the Bank of America Tower was decorated in pink to publicise the event.

 2015

 Pink Dot HK 2015 was held on 20 September 2015, once again at Tamar Park in front of the Central Government Complex.
 Notable attendees included actor Gregory Wong, singer Anthony Wong, singer Denise Ho, United States Consul General Clifford Hart, and Chairman of the Equal Opportunities Commission York Chow.
 Turnout was estimated at more than 15,000.